-Thailand is so rich in history that although it is being modernized with a quick pace, you still can notice clues on its ancient culture everywhere.
+Thailand is so rich in history that although it is being modernized at a quick pace, you still can notice clues on its ancient culture everywhere.
 There are countless ancient ruins remaining from Siamese, Khmer, Burmese, and local Thai kingdoms in cities like Sukhothai, and some arts like Thai traditional dancing and puppetry are still reflecting the history in their performances.

-If you are fond of history and culture, Thailand can offer you numerous temples, palaces, and ancient ruins as well as lots of traditions and customs to help you enjoy your time in there.
+If you are fond of history and culture, Thailand can offer you numerous temples, palaces, and ancient ruins as well as lots of traditions and customs to help you enjoy your time there.

-Meeting Thais is undoubtedly, one of the best parts of the travel for those who visit Thailand.
+Meeting Thais is undoubtedly one of the best parts of the travel for those who visit Thailand.
 All people in Thailand have one thing in common, everyone there is smiling, and that is the reason why the country is known as “The Land of Smiles”.
-Generally Thais are kind to tourists, open, and friendly.
+Generally, Thais are kind to tourists, open, and friendly.

 You probably will not meet an angry or worried Thai, as everything is tried to be solved peacefully.
 They believe that their fate has already been written so they enjoy their lives, smiling.